 These tools have all been developed with an eye toward helping retailers and restaurants maximize visits.
 At the same time, we’ve begun to integrate store sales measurement within our automated Smart Bidding product.
 Designed with privacy at its core, retailers and restaurants will be able to automatically optimize for “store sales” on Google Search in the same way that Smart Bidding already does for online conversions or store visits.

+There will continue to be challenging times ahead.
+And we’ll continue to pivot, innovate, and respond to shifting needs.
 The retail environment will continue to evolve at a rapid pace, and thankfully, online marketing tools can help drive recovery.
 While I don’t know what 2021 will bring, I do know the use of technology will help people and businesses prepare for what’s next.

 Watch Jason Spero, Vice President of Global Business at Google, discuss the growing importance of digital for all businesses at DMEXCO 2020.